monsterkodi/ko/README.md

 - **fast**
     - loads large files
+    - keyboard centric
-    - keyboard centric (nothing you can only do with the mouse)
+        - nothing you can do with the mouse only
+        - includes lots fancy of shortcuts
 - **commandline**
     - a single, non-intrusive input line to
         - open files quickly